Gulivertx/cbatmo/README.md

 release I removed Google Calendar API, WebcamTraval API and change Swiss Weather API by Dark Sky API.
 The first proposal can be found in the [Netatmo forum](https://forum.netatmo.com/viewtopic.php?f=5&t=14458)

-## About 2.0.0-dev git branch
-This is the development branch for the next CBatmo version which will rework and include more features.

 ### What's new in 2.0.0 ?
 * New Redux reducer / actions for a better store and more comprehensive code
 * New Data Transfert Object (DTO) to manage data received from Netatmo and Darksky API